nima3333/yugioh_draft_deck_generator/readMe.md

 # Yugioh draft generator

+Ever dream to do a draft with friends ?
+Yes, we all did.
+But it's unfortunaly very very very expensive to do so.
-The aim of this script is to created draft decks from a booster for you and your friends.
+The purpose of this script is to generate draft decks for devpro.